 In 1963, another construction phase nearly doubled the size of the school.
 However, it was not until the Dutton CRC built just north of the elementary building did we have access to a gymnasium.
 Additions and renovations were completed at the elementary building in 1977, 1982, and 2003.
 The middle school was completed for classes in August 1988.
 The early 1990’s proved to be a very challenging time in the history of Dutton Christian School.
 We faced declining enrollment, large debt, and increasing costs.
 Additionally, the 9th grade class shifted to South Christian High School in 1992.
 The music room addition was completed in 2002.

 Jane Blacquiere started the preschool program as a private business in 1985 in a large room at Providence CRC.
 Jane met all the requirements from the State of Michigan for an early childhood program.
 Noah’s Ark began with one class of 24 students.
 In 1986 Dutton Christian School rented space to Noah’s Ark in one of the portables.
-Soni Konyndyk joined Jane by teaching two days a week while Jane taught three.
+Soni Konyndyk joined Jane by teaching two days a week while Jane taught three days a week.
 In 1987 Jane convinced the school board that they should own the Noah’s Ark Pre-Kindergarten program, and they agreed.
-Jane’s mom, sister Kathy Burgess, Grace Lobbezoo, and Lori Oosterhaven were the aides.
+Jane’s mom Joyce Seif, sister Kathy Burgess, Grace Lobbezoo, and Lori Oosterhaven were the aides.
 In 1991 Jane hired Kathy Knol (now Wells) to take over for Soni’s maternity leave.
 Kathy Wells took over Noah’s Ark when Jane left to teach second grade.
 Soni became the lead pre-kindergarten teacher when Kathy Wells became the kindergarten teacher in 2005.
-We annually enroll around 80-85 students in our pre-kindergarten program.
+Since 2010 we have enrolled around 80-85 students in our pre-kindergarten program.
 We have around 100 students enrolled for the 2015-16 school year in our three’s and four’s programs.